1 dead, 10 injured in two Memphis shootings believed to be connected, police say. The killer is still at large – KION546

 Five of the 10 people injured were released from the hospital by Sunday afternoon, the police department said in a statement on Twitter.
 “The five victims who were in non-critical condition have all been released from the hospital,” the statement said.
 “The five additional victims remain in critical condition.”

-Police say they believe the two scenes are connected, but no suspect has been arrested.
+Police say they believe the two scenes are connected, with at least three persons of interest identified in the shootings.

+One of them, Julius Freeman, turned himself in to police Sunday after he was identified as a person of interest, according to an affidavit provided to CNN by affiliate WMC Action News 5.

+Freeman admitted in a statement that he took a male shooter to the scene in his vehicle and admitted to handing the shooter a rifle from the trunk of his car, according to the affidavit.
+Freeman also drove the male shooter away from the scene after the shooting, according to the document.

 It’s not clear what led up to the shootings, and it’s unclear whether the shooter or shooters knew the victims.